BenGalewsky/spark-hep-query/README.md

 relies on a local csv file with dataset names and paths to the files.
 A dataset can be composed of multiple files.
 This is represented as rows sharing the same dataset name.

+This file can be consumed by a `FilesDatasetManager` which uses the underlying spark infrastructure for searching for datasets, or the even simplier `InMemoryFilesDatasetManager` which uses a dictionary in memory to hold a small number of datasets.
+This is useful for the uproot run environment.

 An instance of the dataset manager is created as part of the `config` object and passed into the application initializer.